Comparing the Best HDR Software

 Aurora HDR vs Photomatix Pro, Which One is Better?

 Both HDR (High Dynamic Range) Software are great!
 But which one is better?
 Let us do a test run and compare Aurora with Photomatix.

 - merge and align your pictures

 - and re-import the finished image back into Lightroom.

-Let’s Test Both Software Applications by Using The Same Set Of Images
+Test of Both Software Applications with Images

 We have two images of Paris (taken from the Eiffel Tower).
 One is shot at ISO 640 (the bright one) and one at ISO 100 (the darker one).